influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 ```

 ###### Add a passive node to a cluster
-**Passive nodes** are data nodes that do not own any shards.
-Passive nodes have the ability to acts as load balancers.
-They accept write calls, perform shard lookup and RPC calls and distribute writes to the data node that owns the shard.
+**Passive nodes** act as load balancers--they accept write calls, perform shard lookup and RPC calls (on active data nodes), and distribute writes to active data nodes.
+They do not own shards or accept writes.
 If you are using passive nodes, they should be the write endpoint for all data ingest.
 A cluster can have multiple passive nodes.

 ```bash
 influxd-ctl add-data -p <passive-data-node-TCP-bind-address>